quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 One form of attack would send a large number of random CIDs in long headers to increase the size of the load balancer's permanent or provisional table.

-An attack on the provisional table would simply send each CID with many fourtuples.
+An attack on the provisional table would simply send each CID in long headers with many different fourtuples.
 If no 1-RTT packet never arrives, the entry will simply persist in the provisional table.
 Load balancers are encouraged to time out entries that never receive a short header packet, but this timeout SHOULD be well in excess of the maximum conceivable duration of a QUIC handshake.

 An attack on the permanent table would follow each long header with a short header that encoded the same SID.
 The encoding CIDs in the two packets must be